HussainHomeWork/ICS344-PROJECT-TEAM-10/phase_1/README.md

 ## Service Selection

-For this project, we selected **IIS FTP** as our target service from the list of vulnerable services available on Metasploitable3.
+For this project, we selected **ProFTPD 1.3.5** as our target service from the list of vulnerable services available on Metasploitable3.

 ## Environment Setup